raymondnumbergenerator/eau-website/README.md

 # eau-website

 ## Requirements
-- venv
+- virtualenvironment
 - Python 3

-Run `pip install venv` and `brew install python3` if you do not have them.
+If you don't have python3 or virtualenvironment run `pip install venv` and `brew install python3`.

+If you don't have pip or brew just do some Googling to figure it out.

 ## Development Setup